Rethymnon Town Crete

 University of Crete entrance way and logo

 The University of Crete has a campus at Gallos, 5 km from Ρέθυμνο with faculties of philosophy, social science, economics and political science as well as education, sciences and engineering and medicine.
-The University if a centre of research as well as learning and has seperate campus in Heraklion.
+The University if a centre of research as well as learning and has separate campus in Heraklion.
 The University runs an international Erasmus program.

-Rethymnon Town - author Pantelis Prevelakis
+Historical Figure - Pantelis Prevelakis

 Pantelis Prevelakis - Παντελής Πρεβελάκης - was a poet and author born in Rethymnon town in 1908.
 His titles include 'The Sun of Death' published in 1959, and his most well known work is about Rethymnon 'The Chronical of a Town'.
 He studied law, philosophy, literature and art in Athens and Paris and was a known member of the Greek 'Generation of the 30's', recognised for his poetry, prose, drama and essays.
 He died in Athens in 1986, however his grave is in Rethymnon and his statue is in front of the town hall.